-Clear DNS Cache in Safari on macOS
+Clear the DNS Cache in Safari on Mac

-The option to empty the entire cache is available under the develop menu, which we must first enable.
-Here are the steps to flush the DNS cache from Safari on macOS:
+The option to empty the entire cache is available under the Develop menu, which we must first enable.
+Here are the steps to follow:

 - Launch the Apple Safari on your Mac.

-- Click on the Safari menu, and select the Settings sub-menu.
+- Click on the Safari menu and select the Settings sub-menu.

 - Switch to the Advanced tab and enable the check box for the Show Develop menu in the menu bar option.

-It will enable a new Develop menu in the Safari menu bar.
+It will enable a new Develop menu in the Safari menu bar. - Click on the Develop menu on the menu bar.

 - Select Empty Caches from the drop-down menu.